Jacqui Stokes

 I’m Jacqui Stokes, a passionate photographer from New Zealand with a deep love for the natural world.
 My journey with photography began when I was 10 years old.
 My first camera, shooting in black and white, came with 12 exposures per roll of film.
 It taught me the value of patience and intentionality.
 Each frame was precious, and I spent time carefully composing shots, wondering how they’d turn out.
 Those early days ignited a love for capturing the world around me.

 During high school, I joined a photography club to explore my growing interest.
-It wasn’t until I was 21 and got my first DSLR that my passion truly blossomed.
+It wasn’t until I was 21 and got my first SLR camera that my passion truly blossomed.
 With my camera in hand, I began to explore the world more deeply.
-Over time, photography has become not just a hobby but a way to connect with nature and express how I see the world.
+Over time, photography has evolved beyond just being a hobby.
+It has become a way to connect with nature.
+It also allows me to express how I see the world.

 My Passion for Nature Photography